ernst-schwaiger/Privacy/BloodDonorApp/BloodDonorApp.md

 # DPIA

 ## Description of the process activity
+The app allows prospective blood donors to arrange an appointment and fill out the donor questionnaire before visiting the donation venue.
+The questionnaire and appointment data are transmitted to a server operated by the Red Cross.
+At the venue, the questionnaire may be printed and reviewed by medical staff.
+Additional medical measurements are taken on site, including heart rate, blood pressure, hemoglobin level, and, where necessary, blood group and Rhesus factor.
+A doctor then reviews the questionnaire and decides whether the person may donate blood.
+During or after the donation process, blood samples are tested for infections such as HIV and hepatitis B/C. If the blood is suitable and is administered to a patient, the questionnaire, lab results, and traceability-relevant documentation are stored long-term

 - **Types and amount of personal data being processed**
   - Personal data includes identification and contact data of the donor (name, address, phone number, e-mail address, date of birth)